 No plan is perfect.
 Changes are inevitable and may arise for many reasons:

-The entity may be
+The entity may be reorganized;

-New senior managers may have different views on the priority to be given to particular activities
+New senior managers may have different views on the priority to be given to particular activities;

-A major fraud may be detected identifying higher levels of risk in a particular area
+A major fraud may be detected identifying higher levels of risk in a particular area;

 The Minister may request an earlier review of subjects planned for later in the strategy.